openvinotoolkit/openvino/samples/cpp/hello_nv12_input_classification/README.md

 ## How It Works

-At startup, the sample application reads command line parameters, loads the specified model and an image in the `NV12` color format to an OpenVINO Runtime plugin.
+At startup, the sample application reads command-line parameters, loads the specified model and an image in the `NV12` color format to an OpenVINO Runtime plugin.
 Then, the sample creates an synchronous inference request object.
 When inference is done, the application outputs data to the standard output stream.
 You can place labels in `.labels` file near the model to get pretty output.

-For more information, refer to the explicit description of [Integration Steps](../../../docs/OV_Runtime_UG/integrate_with_your_application.md).
+For more information, refer to the explicit description of each sample **Integration Step** in the [Integrate OpenVINO Runtime with Your Application](../../../docs/OV_Runtime_UG/integrate_with_your_application.md) guide.

 ## Building